LucaAAntonelli/nixos-config/README.md

 6. Choose a host (desktop / laptop)

    Now you will need to choose the host you want.
-It depend on whether you are using a desktop or laptop.
+It depends on whether you are using a desktop or laptop.

 7. Build the system

-   Lastly, it will build the system, which includes both the flake config and home-manager config.
+   Finally, it will build the system, which includes both the flake config and home-manager config.

 # 👥 Credits

-Other dotfiles that I learned / copy from:
+Other dotfiles that I learned/copied from:

 - Nix Flakes
-  - [nomadics9/NixOS-Flake](https://github.com/nomadics9/NixOS-Flake): This is where I start my nixos / hyprland journey.
+  - [nomadics9/NixOS-Flake](https://github.com/nomadics9/NixOS-Flake): This is where I started my NixOS / hyprland journey.
   - [samiulbasirfahim/Flakes](https://github.com/samiulbasirfahim/Flakes): General flake / files structure
   - [justinlime/dotfiles](https://github.com/justinlime/dotfiles): Mainly waybar (old design)
-  - [skiletro/nixfiles](https://github.com/skiletro/nixfiles): Vscodium config (that prevent it to crash)
+  - [skiletro/nixfiles](https://github.com/skiletro/nixfiles): Vscodium config (that prevents crashing)
   - [fufexan/dotfiles](https://github.com/fufexan/dotfiles)

 - README